survivejs/webpack-book/manuscript/appendices/01_comparison.md

 - [Rome](https://romefrontend.dev/) is an entire toolchain built around the problems of linting, compiling, and bundling.
 - [Snowpack](https://www.snowpack.dev/) is a lightweight toolchain for web development.
 [Drew Powers explains well how it differs from webpack](https://blog.logrocket.com/snowpack-vs-webpack/).
-- [esbuild](https://www.npmjs.com/package/esbuild) is a performance oriented bundler written in Go.
+- [esbuild](https://www.npmjs.com/package/esbuild) is a performance-oriented bundler written in Go.
 - [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it ideal for [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
-- [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.
+- [StealJS](https://stealjs.com/) is a dependency loader and a build tool focusing on performance and ease of use.
 - [Blendid](https://www.npmjs.com/package/blendid) is a blend of Gulp and bundlers to form an asset pipeline.
+- [swc](https://swc-project.github.io/) is a JavaScript/TypeScript compiler focusing on performance.

 {pagebreak}